Guilliean Pacheco (she/her) is a full stack writer and editor by day, raconteuse by night.

 That’s my best friend

-There aren’t enough words in the English language to fully enunciate how glad I was to have had her in my life, as brief as it was, because we’ve only known each other since high school.
-I mean, twenty years is pretty good, considering how many “friends” come and go when we’re adults.
+It’s been almost a year since my best friend Arika passed away in July 2024.
+We’ve had our ups and downs as best friends do.
+But she was always there when I needed her, and I was there if she needed me.
+There aren’t enough words in the English language to fully enunciate how glad I am to have had her in my life, as brief as it was, because we’ve only known each other since high school, considering we just graduated yesterday.
 It’s still tough to stop myself from texting her to check in.
 I always liked to know she was there and listening to my nonsense, even if she couldn’t respond right away.
-We all deserve to have a friend like that, even if you only have it once.
+We all deserve to have a friend like that, even if you only have one like that.

 Depression is a bitch